 This NASA Technical Handbook is approved for use by NASA Headquarters and NASA Centers and Facilities.
 It may also apply to the Jet Propulsion Laboratory and other contractors only to the extent specified or referenced in applicable contracts.

-This wiki-based NASA Technical Handbook provides users and practitioners with guidance material for implementing the requirements of NPR 7150.2, NASA Software Engineering Requirements.
-Use of this Software Engineering Handbook (SWEHB) in intended to provide "best-in-class" guidance for the implementation of safe and reliable software in support of NASA projects.
-This SWEHB is a key component of the NASA Software Engineering Working Group's (SWG) implementation of an Agency-wide plan to work toward a continuous and sustained software engineering process and product improvement.
+This wiki-based NASA Technical Handbook provides users and practitioners with guidance material for implementing the requirements of NPR 7150.2, NASA Software Engineering Requirements 083 and the NASA Software Assurance and Software Safety Standard, NASA-STD-8739.8.
+The use of this Software Engineering and Software Assurance Handbook is intended to provide "best-in-class" guidance for the implementation of safe and reliable software in support of NASA projects.
+The NASA Software Engineering and Assurance Handbook, NASA-HDBK-2203 is a key component of the NASA Software community implementation of an Agency-wide plan to work toward a continuous and sustained software engineering and software assurance process and product improvement.

 Ralph R. Roe, Jr

 The version of the handbook that you are viewing is noted in the header image.
-Clicking on this image while in any page of the SWEHB will take you back to the Introduction page for this version.
+Clicking on this image, while on any page of the SWEHBVD, will take you back to the Introduction page for this version.